Home > LOUIS Review

 - Smoking Rooms: LOUIS is 100% smoke-free.

 - Best Room: The LOUIS Room can sleep up to 4 people comfortably, with 2 small double beds that can be joined together to make a super king.
-It has air conditioning, natural mattresses and bedding, underfloor heating in the bathroom, double vanity with heated mirrors, an ionic hairdryer, a safe, an iPod docking station, flatscreen TV with CD/DVD player, 2 balconies with views over St. Peter’s church and other historic buildings, spacious bathroom with bathtub and shower, separate WC, as well as a living area with armchairs and a chaise longue.
+It has air conditioning, natural mattresses and bedding, underfloor heating in the bathroom, double vanity with heated mirrors, an ionic hairdryer, a safe, TV with CD/DVD player, 2 balconies with views over St. Peter’s church and other historic buildings, spacious bathroom with bathtub and shower, separate WC, as well as a living area with armchairs and a chaise longue.

 LOUIS – Local Transport